ppinard/ebsd-image/doc/documentation/beginners/run.rst

 operations (see :ref:`experiment`).
 For each category, a list of available operations are given to the user (list on the right).
-By clicking the ''Add'' button, the operation is created and added to the current selected operations (list on the left).
+By clicking the *Add* |add| button, the operation is created and added to the current selected operations (list on the left).
 Some operations requires that the user set-up for parameters while others don't.
 A dialog will appear in the former case.
-Please refer to the :ref:`operations` to the specific operation wiki pages for a description of each operation as well as a detailed explanation of the parameters.
+Please refer to the :ref:`operations` for a description of each operation as well as a detailed explanation of the parameters.

 .. figure:: /images/run/wizard_ops.png
    :width: 50%